nesubat/Warehouse_app/CODE_GUIDE.md

 ```
 The `<input>` is positioned (via CSS, see [Section 11](#11-staticstylescss--the-look--feel)) as an **invisible layer covering the entire box**.
 That's the whole trick — there's no custom drag-and-drop JavaScript logic needed at all, because the browser already knows how to drag-and-drop a file directly onto a file input; making that input physically as big as the box just makes the *whole box* a valid drop target. `script.js` only adds the cosmetic touches (border highlight while dragging, showing the chosen filename) — see [Section 10.2.H](#10-staticscriptjs--the-frontend-brain).

+**Two "Open Excel File" links, both reusing the exact same open-locally mechanism as the dashboard.** Once a file is scanned (`filename` is set), a small `<a class="btn-file open" href="{{ url_for('open_upload_file', filename=filename) }}">` sits right next to the "✅ File Detected" heading — always visible, so the user can glance at the raw spreadsheet before typing any coordinates.
+A second, identical link appears specifically inside the duplicate-store hard-lock warning (below), so the fix-and-recheck path doesn't require scrolling back up to the header.
+Both hit `/open_upload/<filename>` rather than `/open_local/<folder>/<filename>` because at this point in the wizard the file is still loose in `projects/` — no project folder exists yet (see [Section 4.4](#44-project--file-management-delete-delete_file-open_local-open_upload)).
+Being plain `<a class="btn-file open">` links, `script.js`'s generic fetch-interceptor (Section 10.2.D) picks them up automatically, with zero page-specific JavaScript needed.

 The **hard-block logic** near the bottom is worth understanding since it silently disables the biggest button on the page:
 ```jinja
 {% set lock = namespace(has_dupes=false) %}